microsoft/vscode-essentials/docs/en/99-authors.md

 **Yohan Lasorsa** is a web developer and Senior Cloud Advocate at Microsoft.

-With more than 10 years working as software engineer and cloud architect, he is now focusing on the web platform and open source projects.
-He enjoys pushing bits of JavaScript everywhere he can, while sharing his passion with others.
+Open-source enthusiast and software craftsman, the web is the ultimate playground for Yohan.
+With a background of 15+ years in various fields such as applied research on mobile and IoT, architecture consulting and cloud applications development, he worked all the way down to the low-level stacks before diving into web development.
+As a full stack engineer and DIY hobbyist, he now enjoys pushing bits of JavaScript everywhere he can while sharing his passion with others.

 **Christopher Maneu** is a developer/data engineer and Principal Cloud Advocate at Microsoft.
 His mission is to help every technologist on the planet succeed, focusing on data and data team behind the applications.